The former William Perks followed by Ronald David Wood, Keith Richards, and Darryl Jones.

 “I’m not saying they don’t keep going, but they need Bill.
 Without him they’re a funk band.
 They’ll be the real Rolling Stones when they get Bill back.”
 Bob Dylan as told to NME 2009

-Thank you, Bob.
 Born in 1960, I was too young to catch the Rolling Stones the first time around (and around) in 1964 during what we Yanks refer to as “The British Invasion.”
-‘Twas not until the Edward Heath / “Tricky Dick” Nixon year of 1973 when I grabbed a fresh, new copy of Goats Head Soup at Sam Goody, in Long Island, New York for $3.98 (on sale) that I became a lifelong fan.
+‘Twas not until the Edward Heath / “Tricky Dick” Nixon year of 1973 when I grabbed a fresh, newly released Goats Head Soup at Sam Goody, in Long Island, New York for $3.98 (on sale) that I became a lifelong fan.

 By then, to older followers, the Stones were past their peak.
 But to me, they certainly were not.
-Massive stars in the United States, their concerts treks were instant sell-outs in America.
+Massive stars in the United States, their concert treks were instant sell-outs in my homeland.
 Their legacy loomed large.
-The Stones played tough during the singer songwriter zeitgeist, dreaded disco onslaught, the blue collar Springsteen outbreak, the Johnny Rotten punks and new wave raconteurs, and they navigated the hard rockers and metal bands with ease – all of which were competing for young hearts and minds and ducats.
+The Stones played tough during the Joni / James / CSN & Sometimes Y/ Jackson et al. singer-songwriter zeitgeist, the disco onslaught, the blue collar Springsteen outbreak, the Johnny Rotten punks and new wave raconteurs.
+Jagger & Co. navigated the hard rockers and metal bands with ease – all of which were competing for young hearts and minds and ducats.

 Stones Alone: If the goal is to hold the title; you have to knock out the champ.
 TKO.
 Perhaps the Stones weren’t as “relevant” as they were in earlier times: yet they could not be relegated to the canvas, albeit as they were Sucking in the 70s amid Van Halen, Fleetwood Mac, Queen, Pink Floyd…